Account NFT Details

 While the NFT itself does not cost anything, you will have to pay the applicable Ethereum gas fee to complete the transaction for your chosen NFT.

 If you have no ETH in your wallet, you may also use the random generator embedded in our store to generate a free NFT number at random, which you can get without having to pay the gas fee.
 You cannot pick the NFT number manually if you are using this option, but you can generate as many numbers as you want before picking one.

-The account number is the ID of the NFT, which is a one to eight-digit number, such as 253 or 315860.
+The account number is the ID of the NFT, which is a one to five-digit number, such as 253 or 31586.
 Usually the shorter the number, the more valuable it is.
 All numbers with more than five digits (except those starting with an eight or nine) are available for free in our store, and anyone can acquire them.

 However, one- to four-digit account numbers are only available through buying a land plot in our Metaverse, or if the user has a sufficient number of our F24 loyalty tokens already in their wallet

 Accounts starting with an eight are business accounts for corporate clients.
 A business account can only be opened manually by client services.